sowndhar1086/Library-Management/README.md

 Testing is done in localhost(Chrome Browser).

-Material CSS and jQuery Commands are used.

-Hence active internet Connection is required.
+Material CSS and jQuery CDN are used,hence active internet Connection is required.